previewme/sns-notification-forwarder/README.md

 ```

 ## Deployment

 The Lambda function requires publish permissions to the SNS topic.

 The environment variables below must be set:

 * SNS_ARN

-AWS_REGION is a reserved environment variable and will be set automatically by AWS.